Approved Check Pilot (ACP) / Advanced Qualification Program (AQP) Evaluator Bulletin No. 01/24

 Purpose

-1. This bulletin outlines revisions to the ACP Manual and Pilot Proficiency Check (PPC) and Aircraft Type Rating – Flight Test Guides that are pending publication.
+1. This bulletin outlines revisions to the ACP Manual which came into effect on May 1st, 2024.
+It also relays information regarding the proposed changes to the Pilot Proficiency Check (PPC) and Aircraft Type Rating – Flight Test Guides that are pending publication.

-Important note: Revisions discussed in this bulletin are not in effect at this time.
+Important Note: Revisions to flight test guides discussed in this bulletin are not in effect at this time.

 Background